milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 : Specify tag pattern for barcoded data.

 `--tag-parse-unstranded`
-: If paired-end input is used, determines whether to try all combinations of mate-pairs or only match reads to the corresponding pattern sections (i.e. first file to first section, etc...).
-Default value determined by the preset.
+: If paired-end input is used, determines whether to try all combinations of mate-pairs or only match reads to the corresponding pattern sections (i.e. first file to first section etc).
+Default value is determined by the preset.

 `--tag-max-budget <n>`
-: Maximal bit budget, higher values allows more substitutions in small letters.
-Default value determined by the preset.
+: Maximal bit budget controlling mismatches (substitutions) in tag pattern.
+Higher values allows more substitutions in small letters.
+Default value is determined by the preset.

 `--read-id-as-cell-tag`
 : Marks reads, coming from different files, but having the same positions in those files, as reads coming from the same cells.
 Main use-case is protocols with overlapped alpha-beta, gamma-delta or heavy-light cDNA molecules, where each side was sequenced by separate mate pairs in a paired-end sequencer.
-Use special expansion group CELLSPLIT instead of R index (i.e. "my_file_R{{CELLSPLIT:n}}.fastq.gz").
+Use special [expansion group](ref-input-file-name-expansion.md) `CELLSPLIT` instead of R index `(i.e. "my_file_R{{CELLSPLIT:n}}.fastq.gz")`.
 Default value determined by the preset.

 `-s, --species <species>`
 : Species (organism).
 Possible values: `hsa` (or HomoSapiens), `mmu` (or MusMusculus), `rat`, `spalax`, `alpaca`, `lamaGlama`, `mulatta` (_Macaca Mulatta_), `fascicularis` (_Macaca Fascicularis_) or any species from [IMGT ® library](../guides/external-libraries.md).